Seeking the Kingdom of God: From Religion to Relationship

 • Kingdom Living Says: The Kingdom of God is His active reign and rule in your life today.
 It's the reality of God's will being done on Earth as it is in Heaven.

-Here's what changed things for me when it came to seeking the Kingdom of God.
-Jesus made it crystal clear that the Kingdom isn't something we observe externally; it's WITHIN us (Luke 17:20–21).
+Here's what changed everything for me when it came to seeking the Kingdom of God.
+Jesus made it crystal clear that the Kingdom isn't something we observe externally; it's within us (Luke 17:20–21).
 This truth transformed how I approach my faith.

 The Kingdom is a spiritual reality we can access now through our relationship with Him.
-Seeking God's Kingdom, therefore, isn't about trying to get "to" a place or being political; it's about bringing that place's reality into our daily lives.
+Seeking God's Kingdom, therefore, isn't about trying to get to a place or engaging in political activism; it's about bringing that place's reality into our daily lives.

 What Does "Seeking the Kingdom of God" Mean in Context?